 Pergafast is only produced by one producer in Europe, based on a patent protection, marketed under the brand name Pergafast®201.
-This implies that this monopoly holds the whole market.
-Therefore, the price of Pergafast is high.
-It is manufactured and sold as a color-developer for thermal paper applications since 2011 INERIS, 2013.
+This implies that this monopoly holds the whole market and this means that there is no possibility for flexibility regarding delivery from multiple suppliers.
+Pergafast is manufactured and sold as a color-developer for thermal paper applications since 2011 INERIS, 2013.
 This product can be used as an alternative to BPA and the manufacturer pointed out that it is a candidate in the ongoing US EPA dfE program "BPA Alternatives in Thermal Paper Partnership".